leerob/comprs/docs/decoding.md

 # Decoding: The Other Half of a Codec

-When you open a JPEG in your photo app, the encoder's work happened long ago — perhaps on a camera, a web server, or your friend's phone.
+When you open a JPEG in your photo app, the encoder's work happened long ago, perhaps on a camera, a web server, or your friend's phone.
 What matters now is the **decoder**: the algorithm that reconstructs viewable pixels from a compact bitstream.

 This document explores decoding for both PNG and JPEG, explaining how each encoding step has a corresponding decoding step.